Lepovirta/yahe/README.md

 repository to your cloned directory (`git pull`), and either restart your browser or hit the extension's reload button in extensions page.

+## Extending the script

+If you want to edit the source code, I recommend installing the following
+tools:

+* [Node.JS][nodejs]
+* [NPM][] (usually ships with Node.JS)
+* [Browserify][] with NPM

+All the code for YAHE is located in the `src/` directory, and `yahe.js` is just the build output.
+If you have Browserify installed, you can execute `build.sh` file using a Bourne shell (`sh`) compatible shell to build the final script.

+The entry point for YAHE is in the `main.js` file, which does all the initialization.
+It imports most of the code from other source files, and it's a good place to start reading the code.

 ## License

 (2-clause BSD license)